thedjpetersen/gmaillib/README.md

     account = gmaillib.account('username', 'password')

+To get messages from the inbox just call the use the inbox method

+    account.inbox()

+To get a range of messages just give the place to start from and how many to fetch

+    account.inbox(start=10, amount=100)

+This will fetch the 10th to the 110th message

 To get the entire contents of the inbox(**note if you have a large inbox this could take a while**)

 	account.get_all_messages()